10% annual increase in England property prices

 Compared to the rest of the UK, the figure is relatively similar.
-The overall difference in the inflation being that of 1%.
+The overall difference in inflation is that of 1%.

 Northern areas of England see the lowest increase in annual prices compared to the rest of England.
 On average, northern regions only see a 5% increase in property value.
-While these figures remain lower than other areas of England, they are still record annual figures for the North.
+While these figures remain lower than in other areas of England, they are still recorded annual figures for the North.